siamaksade/openshift-gitops-getting-started/README.md

 ## Configure OpenShift with Argo CD

-In current Git repository, the [cluster](cluster/) directory contains OpenShift cluster configurations such as an OpenShift Web Console customization as well namespaces that should be created.
+In the current Git repository, the [cluster](cluster/) directory contains OpenShift cluster configurations such as an OpenShift Web Console customization as well as namespaces that should be created.
 Let's configure Argo CD to recursively sync the content of the [cluster](cluster/) directory to the OpenShift cluster.
-Initially, we can ask set the sync policy to manual in order to be able to review changes before rolling out configurations to the cluster.
+Initially, we can set the sync policy to manual in order to be able to review changes before rolling out configurations to the cluster.

 In the Argo CD dashboard, click on the **New App** button to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.